myxpan/cse15l-lab-reports/mdpractice.md

 # Links
 ## Inserting a link
-Here is a link [Link](https://myxpan.github.io/cse15l-lab-reports/) to the current page
+Here is a link [Link](https://myxpan.github.io/cse15l-lab-reports/)

 # Ways of organizing text
 ## Block